Affective social competence

 The Social Construction of Emotional Experience, Expression and Understanding

-Language involves learning both the specific language itself and the rules and conventions of the culture.
+First, our interest in gendered language: Language involves learning both the specific language itself and the rules and conventions of the culture.
 Parents make many choices in how they talk to children; as they do so, they teach children (inadvertently or consciously) a variety of cultural rules.
-Our first work in this domain relates to gender: If language highlights the importance of gender, then we would expect children to construct schemas reflecting the importance of gender (Turiel, 1983; Vygotsky, 1962).
-Using two separate data sets of parent-child and child-child conversations, we documented the frequency of gendered speech and, additionally, the specific types of messages that children hear from family members and that they communicate themselves to others.
-In the first data set, we have found clear evidence that mothers communicate different messages by gender, even with children as young as four years old; we are currently analyzing the second data set for the messages being communicated by parents to children, children to parents, and children to their friends.
-These investigations support the claim that parents construct gendered behavior and values in children via the linguistic messages they convey, and children also bring their own gendered ideas to the table as well (Halberstadt, Sibley, Craig, & Thompson, 2012).
+Our work in this domain relates to gender: If language highlights the importance of gender, then we would expect children to construct schemas reflecting the importance of gender (Turiel, 1983; Vygotsky, 1962).
+In a study of parent-child and child-child conversations, we document the frequency of gendered speech and, additionally, the specific types of messages that children hear from family members and that they communicate themselves to others.
+We find that mothers communicate different messages by gender, even with children as young as four years old.
+These investigations support the claim that parents construct gendered behavior and values in children via the linguistic messages they convey, and children also bring their own gendered ideas to the table as well (Halberstadt, Cooke, Sibley, Craig, & Thompson, in preparation).
+We have also studied whether previously found parent gender differences are differentially embedded in various cultures.
+Briefly, we found that gender differences in both parents’ emotional expressiveness and reactions to children’s negative emotions vary substantially by culture, creating a further challenge for claims that gender differences in emotion-related behaviors are biological (Brown, Craig, & Halberstadt, 2015).

 Considering the impact of culture further, we have begun exploring ways in which parents socialize the expression, experience, and understanding of emotion within various cultures and have worked to add a deeper conceptualization of the frames we use when considering culture (Halberstadt & Lozada, 2011).
-In our newest empirical work we are examining how parents discuss discriminatory experiences with their children, and how this relates to children’s understanding of emotion as depicted in African American and European American facial expressions, and children’s overall social competence in school.
+We are now examining how parents discuss discriminatory experiences with their children, and how this relates to children’s understanding of emotion as depicted in African American and European American facial expressions, and children’s overall social competence in school.
+We are also examining the role of emotion understanding in schools, by considering how teachers’ understanding of emotion may reflect and/or perpetuate misunderstanding by culture and race.
+This is an important direction that the lab is taking -- applying what we know about emotion understanding toward social justice questions and educational outcomes.